abksiddique/I2PEMM/README.md

 - Document the **models, assumptions, and system design choices** used in the study
 - Support **reproducibility and transparency** of the empirical analysis
-- Provide a structured home for **analysis scripts, figures, and methodology notes**
+- Provide a structured home for **analysis notebooks, validation data, and deployment scripts**
 - Enable **future extensions** as the paper evolves or is validated further

-> The paper and this repository are **actively evolving**.
-Some components are intentionally minimal or conceptual at this stage.

 ---